DataScienceINT/projecticum2024/README.md

 Some extra information about PBPK models, their aim and their development is available in the background directory.

+## Tools
 The model will be developed in Python using the [spaCy](https://spacy.io/) library, with a [scispaCy](https://allenai.github.io/scispacy/) model as a base.
+A [Prodigy](https://prodi.gy/) license key was given to the students for NER annotation and should **not** be made visible in any public location.
+We recommend to use Prodigy in a [conda](https://docs.anaconda.com/free/miniconda/) environment (with a recent Python version, e.g. 3.10), and to add "?session=yourfirstname" at the end of the localhost url to keep track of who annotated in case datasets need to be merged.

 ## Training data
-- A training database will be developed using articles identified in [Towards harmonization of test methods for in vitro hepatic clearance studies](https://ars.els-cdn.com/content/image/1-s2.0-S0887233319305909-mmc1.xlsx).
+- A training database was be developed using articles identified in [Towards harmonization of test methods for in vitro hepatic clearance studies](https://ars.els-cdn.com/content/image/1-s2.0-S0887233319305909-mmc1.xlsx).
 PDFs for these articles can be found in the data directory.
-Partial extraction of text as been performed already, but students can contribute [here](https://aryastark.ontoxnams-hu.src.surf-hosted.nl/) (Note: Add "?session=yourfirstname" at the end of the url.
-Username and password are your first name).
+Extraction of text as been performed already and stored in the file data/projecticum_dataset.jsonl.
 The full text database will be uploaded in the data directory as well.
 Note that more articles can be collected, depending on progress.
 - The type of entities to be collected needs to be listed and defined.
-- [Prodigy](https://prodi.gy/) will then be used to collect NER annotations - license number is available upon request but shoould **not** be made visible in any public location.
+- Prodigy will then be used to collect NER annotations.
 - From these annotations, an NER model can then be [trained](https://spacy.io/usage/training).

 We recommend iterations of annotation/training to see how data collection improves performance.
+Intermediate models can be trained using [Prodigy](https://prodi.gy/features/training) directly.

 ## Deliverables
 -	Trained NER model + training database